ibukuntolulope/Covid19-Project/README.md

 This project serves as a comprehensive analysis of COVID-19 data using SQL queries and provides a structured workflow for analyzing and visualizing pandemic-related statistics.

-Furthermore, COVID-19 Data Analysis in Tableau with MySQL Queries (Visualization)
+Furthermore, Summary of the COVID-19 Data Analysis in Tableau with MySQL Queries (Visualization)

 Description:
 This Tableau project focuses on the analysis of COVID-19 data using MySQL queries to extract and transform the data for visualization in Tableau with a focus on summarizing and visualizing key statistics such as total cases, total deaths, death percentages, and infection rates.